oaljoundi/CBL-Mariner/docs/index.md

 	systemctl list-unit-files

-You can always use a combination of commands to show only certain kind of services.
-For example you can combine one of the above commands with grep:
+You can always use a combination of commands to show only certain kinds of services.
+For example, you can combine one of the above commands with grep:

 	systemctl list-unit-files | grep network